Highmark Stadium: Naming

 New Era Cap Company held right of first refusal for the naming rights to the proposed venue; they surrendered that right in 2020.

-The stadium's naming rights will be held by Highmark Blue Cross Blue Shield, which entered into an initial 10-year agreement with the Bills for their current stadium on March 29, 2021.
-The Bills announced on June 5, 2023, during a groundbreaking ceremony that its naming rights deal with Highmark had been extended, with the "Highmark Stadium" name carrying over the new venue.
-(To avoid confusion with the current venue, it will be referred to as "New Highmark Stadium" during construction.)
+The stadium's naming rights are held by Highmark Blue Cross Blue Shield, which entered into an initial 10-year agreement with the Bills for their previous stadium on March 29, 2021.
+The Bills announced on June 5, 2023, during a groundbreaking ceremony that its naming rights deal with Highmark had been extended, with the "Highmark Stadium" name carrying over to the new venue.
+To avoid confusion with the current venue, it was referred to as "New Highmark Stadium" during construction.
 Terms of the extended naming agreement were not released, with Bills executive vice president and chief operating officer Ron Raccuia simply referring to it as a "long-term deal" during an interview with The Buffalo News; Highmark had rights of first refusal during naming rights negotiations, which "wrapped quickly".

-Non-football events
+Tenants and events

+The stadium serves as the home of the Buffalo Bills.

+NHL

 On October 10, 2025, National Hockey League commissioner Gary Bettman committed to a future NHL Winter Classic to be held at the stadium, with the league setting a nonbinding target for the 2028 Winter Classic to celebrate the 20th anniversary of the inaugural "Ice Bowl" at the previous stadium.